limikael/ideas/ThoughtManagement.md

 ## References

-- The Science Of Thinking: https://www.youtube.com/watch?v=UBVV8pch1dM
+- The Science Of Thinking: https://www.youtube.com/watch?v=UBVV8pch1dM (how is this related to the idea as a whole? not sure, but I have a sort of vague hunch that it is)